How It Works

-- Log on to the Total Rewards Portal using your Grainger RACFID and network password (the same information you use to log in to SAP/Kronos for your timecard).
+- Log on to the Total Rewards Portal using your Grainger username and computer password (the same information you use to log into SAP/Kronos for your timecard).

 - Go to “Your Health & Wellbeing” and click the “Visit YBR” button on the right side of the page.

 - Click “Health and Insurance” in the top navigation of the YBR homepage.

 - Expand Health Accounts and Change Your Contribution.

 - Changes are effective as of the first day of the following month.

 Note: The HSA is not available to team members outside the continental U.S.